 Coll d'Ares: The steep and degraded road in the Montsec d'Ares

-Coll d'Ares is a high mountain pass at an elevation of 1,536 meters (5,039 ft) above sea level, located in the Serra del Montsec in the Noguera region of Catalonia.
-The road to the pass is a technical and punishing climb that scales the massive limestone walls of the Montsec d'Ares.
-The physical reality of driving this pass involves managing a narrow asphalt track with 11% ramps where the surface is completely degraded, forcing the vehicle into a high-rev, low-speed crawl from the valley floor near Àger.
+Coll d'Ares is a high mountain pass at an elevation of 1,536 meters (5,039 ft) above sea level, located in the Serra del Montsec, within the La Noguera comarca in Catalonia, in Spain.
+The narrow road to the pass climbs the raw limestone walls of the Montsec d'Ares, starting from the valley floor near Àger.

 Coll d'Ares